Offered At: $188,500

 Stock #: 200633C

 Crevier Classic Cars is offering a 1967 Shelby GT500.
-This car is in great shape and ready to enjoy.
+Complete Elite Marti Report.

 Picture of Shelby Registry with history of car!!!